htew0001/htew0001.github.io/_pages/about.md

 Hi!
 I am a third-year PhD at Monash University Malaysia, working on research in **generative ML for time-series application** with my supervisors: [Dr.Loo](https://scholar.google.com/citations?user=PsL3CMYAAAAJ&hl=en),  [Dr.Ting](https://scholar.google.com.my/citations?user=z_BmSq4AAAAJ&hl=en), [Dr.Ding](https://scholar.google.com/citations?hl=en&user=3SxSwVkAAAAJ&view_op=list_works&sortby=pubdate).
 Outside of research, I enojoy playing piano and exploring good food.

-I am currently a member of the [MedAI-Hub](https://sites.google.com/monash.edu/medai-hub), where I develop **generative ML frameworks** for **brain signal**, with a focus to improve downstream classification of human brain networks associated with neuropsychiatric disorders.
+I am currently a member of the [MedAI-Hub](https://sites.google.com/monash.edu/medai-hub), where I develop **generative ML frameworks** for **functional neuroimaging**, with a focus to improve downstream classification of human brain networks associated with neuropsychiatric disorders.

 During my first year of PhD, my business partner and I founded **TT Engineering**, providing bespoke full-stack automation solutions.
 After completing several projects, including our final project in Nilai, Seremban, we decided to conclude operations due to challenges in scaling.
 I then chose to fully dedicate my efforts to my PhD research.

 To date, I have authored/co-authored two first/co-first author papers in top-tier venues (ICLR and IEEE TII), along with additional publications in journals and conferences such as MICCAI, TMLR, ICASSP, ISBI and etc.

 I am actively seeking visiting PhD opportunities.
-If you are working on or interested in generative modeling and brain signal research, I would be happy to connect!
+If you are working on or interested in generative modeling and functional neuroimaging research, I would be happy to connect!